 The dynamical zeta function cycle expansions have a particularly simple structure, with the shadowing apparent already by a term-by-term inspection of table 23.2.
-For "nice" hyperbolic systems, shadowing ensures exponential convergence of the section 28.5 dynamical zeta function cycle expansions.
+For "nice" hyperbolic systems, shadowing ensures exponential convergence of the dynamical zeta function cycle expansions.
 This, however, is not the best achievable convergence.
 As will be explained in chapter 28, for nice hyperbolic systems the spectral determinant constructed from the same cycle database is entire, and its cycle expansion converges faster than exponentially.
 The fastest convergence is attained by the spectral determinant cycle expansion (23.19) and its derivatives.
-In this case the $\partial/\partial s$, $\partial/\partial \beta$ derivatives are computed recursively, by taking derivatives of the spectral determinant cycle expansion contributions (23.13) and (23.16).
+In this case the $\partial/\partial s$ , $\partial/\partial \beta$ derivatives are computed recursively, by taking derivatives of the spectral determinant cycle expansion contributions (23.13) and (23.16).

 The cycle averaging formulas are exact, and highly convergent for nice hyperbolic dynamical systems.
-An example of their utility is the cycle expansion formula for the Lyapunov exponent of example 23.1.
+An example of their utility is the cycle expansion formula for the Lyapunov exponent of example 23.3.
 Further applications of cycle expansions will be discussed in chapter 27.

-23.5.3 Continuous vs. discrete mean return time
+Continuous vs. discrete mean return time 23.5.3

-Sometimes it is convenient to compute an expectation value along a flow in continuous time, and sometimes it might be easier to compute it in discrete time, from a Poincaré return map.
-Return times (3.1) might vary wildly, and it is not at all clear that the continuous and discrete time averages are related in any simple way.
+Sometimes it is convenient to compute an expectation value along a flow in continuous time, and sometimes it might be easier to compute it in discrete time, from Return times (3.1) might vary wildly, and it is not at all clear that a return map. the continuous and discrete time averages are related in any simple way.
 As we shall now show, the relationship turns out to be both elegantly simple, and totally general.

 The mean cycle period $\langle T \rangle_F$ fixes the normalization of the unit of time; it can be interpreted as the average near recurrence or the average first return time.
-For example, if we have evaluated a billiard expectation value $\langle a \rangle = \langle A \rangle_F / \langle T \rangle_F$ in terms of continuous time, and would like to also have the corresponding average exercise 23.12 where $\langle n \rangle_F$ the average of the number of bounces n_p along the cycle p is given by is (23.25).

-$\langle a \rangle{\text{dscr}} = \langle A \rangle_F / \langle n \rangle_F$ measured in discrete time, given by the number of reflections off billiard walls, the two averages are related by
+For example, if we have evaluated a billiard expectation value $\langle a \rangle = \langle A \rangle_F / \langle T \rangle_F$ in terms of continuous time, and would like to also have the corresponding average $\langle a \rangle{\rm dscr} = \langle A \rangle_F / \langle n \rangle_F$ measured in discrete time, given by the number of reflections off billiard walls, the two averages are related by recycle - 15apr2014 exercise 23.12